 Introduction

 Understanding macroecological patterns of ecological function remains a challenge for ecologists.
 One important ecosystem function, the flux of energy through food webs (Barnes et al. 2018), is reflected by the size distribution of individuals within ecological communities (Jennings and Blanchard 2004; Petchey and Belgrano 2010; Blanchard et al. 2017).
-Therefore, size-based ecosystem modeling, such as individual size distributions (ISD; also known as abundance size spectrum) is emerging as a powerful tool model to access ecosystems impacts (i.e., from individual level physiological processes to ecosystem-level ones) by explaining size-based diversity, in addition to taxonomic or trophic approaches (Brose et al. 2017, Blanchard et al. 2017).
+Therefore, size-based ecosystem modeling, such as individual size distributions (ISD; also known as the abundance size spectrum) is emerging as a powerful tool to access ecosystems impacts (i.e., from individual level physiological processes to ecosystem-level ones) complementing more traditional taxonomic or trophic approaches (Brose et al. 2017, Blanchard et al. 2017).
 This is because many fundamental aspects of an organism’s biology are controlled by body size, including metabolic rate, life history, diet breadth, and trophic position (Brown et al. 2004; Woodward et al. 2005; White et al. 2007).
-Therefore, changes in ISD reflect changes in ecosystem function, providing a simple but powerful way to measure variation in size-based community structure across spatial and temporal scales (Woodward et al. 2010; Edwards et al. 2017; Sprules and Barth 2015; Blanchard et al. 2017; O’Gorman et al. 2017).
+Therefore, changes in the ISD reflect changes in ecosystem function, providing a simple but powerful way to measure variation in size-based community structure across spatial and temporal scales (Woodward et al. 2010; Edwards et al. 2017; Sprules and Barth 2015; Blanchard et al. 2017; O’Gorman et al. 2017).

-The shape of ISD is described by a power law, N ~ Mλ which is predicted to hold when the energy use of the individuals presents in the community approximate the resource flow available from the environment (Enquist et al. 1998; Enquist and Niklas 2001).
-Therefore, the exponent 𝑏 varies as a function of the efficiency of energy flow through the food web (Dickie, Kerr, and Boudreau 1987; Jonsson, Cohen, and Carpenter 2005; Sprules and Barth 2015; O’Gorman et al. 2017).
-The exponent 𝑏 is almost always negative and typically ranges from ~ -1 to -2, indicating a remarkably consistent pattern across earth’s ecosystems (Cyr 2000; Brown and Gillooly 2003; Sprules and Barth 2015; Blanchard et al. 2017).
+The shape of the ISD is described by a power law, N ~ Mλ,which is predicted to hold when the energy use of individualsin a community approximates the resource flow available from the environment (Enquist et al. 1998; Enquist and Niklas 2001).
+Therefore, the exponent λ varies as a function of the efficiency of energy flow through the food web (Dickie, Kerr, and Boudreau 1987; Jonsson, Cohen, and Carpenter 2005; Sprules and Barth 2015; O’Gorman et al. 2017).
+The exponent λ is almost always negative and typically ranges from ~ -1 to -2, indicating a remarkably consistent pattern across earth’s ecosystems (Cyr 2000; Brown and Gillooly 2003; Sprules and Barth 2015; Blanchard et al. 2017).

-Because of this apparent consistency, ecologists have begun using ISD shape to indicate fundamental shifts in ecosystem functioning in response to environmental changes (Jennings and Blanchard 2004).

-One important ecosystem function, the flux of energy through food webs (Barnes et al. 2018), is reflected by ISD within ecosystems (Jennings and Blanchard 2004; Petchey and Belgrano 2010; Blanchard et al. 2017).
-There is a clear expectation that future warmer temperatures will generate reductions in body size (Forster, Hirst, and Atkinson 2012) altering the shape of ISD and total biomass in aquatic ecosystems.
-Specifically, while ISD exponent decline with temperature, the total biomass increases with temperature (Pomeranz et al. 2022).
-This is the opposite of predictions from MTE, which predicts not change of ISD with temperature and a decline in standing stock biomass with temperature due to reductions in individual body.
-However, these predictions do not account for temperature driven changes in the supply of resources at the base of the food web.
-Excessive resource supply is well known to strongly influence body size therefore ISD and ecosystem-processes where ISD exponent increase with resource supply (O’Gorman et al. 2017).
+Because of this apparent consistency, ecologists have begun using the ISD to indicate fundamental shifts in ecosystem functioning in response to environmental changes (Jennings and Blanchard 2004).For example there is a clear expectation that future warmer temperatures will generate reductions in body size at the community and individual level (Forster, Hirst, and Atkinson 2012).
+Yet whether this will in turnlter the shape of ISD is unclear. .
+Emperical estimates are varied, showing that ISD exponents decline with temperature (Pomeranz et al. 2022) or increase with temperature (O’Gorman et al. 2017).
+Both directional changes areconflict with predictions from metabolic theory, which predicts no change of ISD with temperature.
+Similarly, while metabolic theory predicts a decline in total community biomass with temperature, empirical estimates have estimated increases (Pomeranz et al. 2022).
+Crucially, most empirical and theoretical predictions do not account for temperature driven changes in the supply of resources at the base of the food web (O’Gorman et al. 2017).
+Excessive resource supply is well known to strongly influence body size and potentially ISD’s (O’Gorman et al. 2017).
 However, how temperature and resources interact to impact ISD and total biomass is almost completely overlooked, including the ensuing possibility for size-based effects of diversity on overall ecosystem function (Cross et al. 2015).